Skip to Main Content

 Link

-Would you like to book a Research Skills training class for a group of Postgrad Researchers or Academics with Ciarán Quinn, Research Support Librarian?
-Check out the training he can offer here.
+If you would like to request a Research Skills training class for a group of postgraduate researchers or academics, with Ciarán Quinn, Research Support Librarian, browse and request your training here: https://nuim.libwizard.com/f/Research_Skills_Training

 Special Collections & Archives: teaching support